WeWeb AI Review: What Works and What Doesn't

 What is WeWeb AI?

 WeWeb added AI features to its low-code platform.
-You can now prompt it to generate UI components, create workflows, build Supabase backends, and even make custom components.
+You can now prompt it to generate UI components, create workflows, set up backends (either WeWeb’s native Tables or Supabase), and build custom components.

 They launched this as part of WeWeb 3.0 beta in early 2025, and it’s available right in the editor.
 There are no separate tools and no switching between platforms.
 Just type what you want and see what happens.